Wondering what is the learning management system (LMS) and why is it crucial to pick the best one for your online coaching business?

 - Course builder: LearnDash provides an easy, intuitive way to build out your courses.
-So, by using this easy drag and drop interface, you can really enjoy and edit the flow of your course in no time.
+So, by using this easy drag-and-drop interface, you can really enjoy and edit the flow of your course in no time.

 - Focus mode: The focus mode of LearnDash helps you to eliminate distractions.
 And also streamline your user’s learning experience.
 Moreover, you can increase learner retention and completion rates by adding this.

-- Other features: You can also include a grade book, course points, certificate & badges on your website.
+- Other features: You can include a grade book, course points, certificate & badges on your website.
 It is multi-site enabled.
 Which includes automatic email triggers for students.
 And, the ability to create and sell course bundles, and many more.